 \subsection{Identifiability Analysis on Hypersphere}

 On hypersphere, we parameterize the proposed latent partial causal generative models as following:

 where $\mathcal{Z}$ denotes the space of latent factors $\mathbf{z}_x$ and $\mathbf{z}_t$.
 We assume that $\mathcal{Z}$ is the unit hypersphere $\mathbb{S}^{M-1}$, aligning with the commonly used normalization in constrastive loss.
 We do not enforce any further assumptions for $\mathbf{m}_x$ and $\mathbf{m}_t$.
-For $\mathbf{g}_x$ and $\mathbf{g}_t$, we assume them to be nonlinear, and invertible (\ie, injective) mapping, ensuring the information in latent space can be recovered.
+For $\mathbf{g}_x$ and $\mathbf{g}_t$, we assume them to be invertible, and differentiable, ensuring the information in latent space can be recovered.
 In addition, we assume that $p(\mathbf{z}_x)$ follows a uniform distribution, and $ p(\mathbf{z}_t|\mathbf{z}_x)$ follows a von Mises-Fisher (vMF) distribution, considering the constraint of unit hypersphere.
-Given these assumptions, we first establish that the minimization of the symmetric cross-entropy Eq. \eqref{eq: asyloss}) converges to a symmetric cross entropy, as follows:
+Given these assumptions, we first establish that the minimization of the cross-entropy Eq. \eqref{eq: asyloss} converges to a symmetric cross entropy, as follows:

 \begin{theorem} ($\mathcal{L}$ converges to the symmetric cross-entropy) Under the assumptions defined in Eqs. \eqref{eq: gener} for the proposed latent partial causal model, the necessary condition $\mathbf{f}_x \circ \mathbf{g}_x = \mathbf{f}_t \circ \mathbf{g}_t$, denoted as $\mathbf{h}$, for the optimal normalized multimodal contrastiveloss given by Eq. \eqref{eq: asyloss} leads to the following reduction of the loss itself: